milvus-io/milvus/docs/developer_guides/proxy-reduce.md

 ## Search Results Organized format

-For a specified Search request, with nq = 2 and topk = 10, Proxy received 4 search results from query nodes.
+For a specified Search request, with nq = 2 and topk = 10, Proxy receives 4 search results from query nodes.

 Each Search Result is nq * topk two-dimensional structure，as the illustration below.
-The result indicates that the user has input nq vectors and wants to obtain the topk similar vectors to these nq vectors respectively.
+The result indicates that the user input nq vectors and wanted to obtain the topk similar vectors to these nq vectors respectively.

 ![search_result_format](./figs/nq_topk_search_results.png)